pragmint/open-practices/capabilities/user-centric-focus.md

 To assess how mature your team or organization is in this capability, complete this short exercise.

-Consider the descriptions below and score your team on this capability: score a 1 if you are a Feature Factory focused on shipping volume without validation; a 2 if Reactive & Proxy-Led, using AI to close tickets rather than drive outcomes; a 3 if Integrated & Spec-Driven, grounding AI in verified requirements and user observation; and a 4 if User-Invested & Self-Correcting, using AI as a discovery partner to pivot toward maximum value.
+Consider the descriptions below and score your team on this capability: score a 1 if you are a Feature Factory focused on shipping volume without validation; a 2 if Reactive & Proxy-led, using AI to close tickets rather than drive outcomes; a 3 if Integrated & Spec-driven, grounding AI in verified requirements and user observation; and a 4 if User-invested & Self-correcting, using AI as a discovery partner to pivot toward maximum value.

 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.

 1. **The Feature Factory:** Teams focus on output volume and use AI to ship more features without validating user impact or feedback.
-2. **Reactive & Proxy-Led:** Teams rely on siloed feedback and manual hand-offs, using AI to accelerate ticket completion rather than user outcomes.
+2. **Reactive & Proxy-led:** Teams rely on siloed feedback and manual hand-offs, using AI to accelerate ticket completion rather than generate code that reflects validated user requirements.
-3. **Integrated & Spec-Driven:** Teams use spec-driven development and direct user observation to ensure AI outputs are grounded in verified requirements.
+3. **Integrated & Spec-driven:** Teams use spec-driven development and direct user observation to ensure AI outputs are grounded in verified requirements.
-4. **User-Invested & Self-Correcting:** Teams treat AI as a discovery partner, using real-time user metrics and rapid prototyping to pivot toward maximum value.
+4. **User-invested & Self-correcting:** Teams treat AI as a discovery partner, using real-time user metrics and rapid prototyping to pivot toward maximum value.

 The number you selected represents your overall score for this capability.
 If you feel like your organization fits somewhere in between two scores, it's okay to use a decimal.